thykes/uiGradients/README.md

 ## Contributing
 Adding a gradient to the library is super simple.
 All the gradients are loaded and rendered from a single gradients.json file in the root.

-To add your gradient, fork this repository, add your gradient colours in the HEX format along with a name to the end of the json file and submit a pull request.
+To add your gradient, fork this repository, add your gradient colors in the HEX format along with a name to the end of the json file and submit a pull request.
 Don't forget the commas!

 ```
 [